Smart Health Web

 What Are Ticks?

-To safely remove a tick:
+To securely remove a tick:

 • Use fine-tipped pincers or a tick removal tool.
 You can buy them at some pharmacies, veterinarians, and pet stores.